garywu/blog/w-slash-ai/checkpoints/20250609-101416/before.md

 ## AI as Species Completion

-Notice how AI feels different.
+This is why AI feels different.
 Not because it's foreign to human nature, but because it's the most human thing we've ever created.

 Every AI system follows the same pattern established at Kokiselei: we take raw materials (data, computational power, algorithms) and shape them into tools that extend human capabilities.
 We impose our intentions on silicon and electricity, creating systems that exist nowhere in nature.